Vendor Registration Form — Free Events Template - Poper

 Vendor Agreement

-Required acknowledgment of the event terms, cancellation policy, conduct rules, and refund policy.
-Captures a typed signature with timestamp audit record.
+Required acknowledgment of the event terms, cancellation policy, conduct rules, and refund policy with a typed signature.

 How It Works